RyderUnleashed/CS-221-Object-Oriented-Design-and-Programming-I/README.md

 ### AccountInfo ###

 This class asks the user for their full name and "credit card number" (Don't actually put your real CC#).
 It'll greet the user by their given name and give them a username consisting of their last name and the first letter of their first name.
 It'll then state your credit card number, masking 12 out of the 16 digits with asteriks (*), regardless of whether or not the user put dashes (-) between their CC# or not.

+## Lab5 ##

+### TitanTreats ###

+This class simulates the purchase of cupcakes based on a variety of conditions using **if** statements.
+It'll ask the user for how many cupcakes they want, additional frosting, sprinkles, or filling, and if they'd like it delievered.
+The program will then sum up the order info, and displaying the user's delivery address (if inputted) as a seperate street, city, state, and zip code.